 Pryce writes as she acts, with an easy ebullience, and this makes interesting things happen to her...

-Lois’ love of exploration began age 13, when along with three school friends, she bicycled around Cornwall for a week – with no grown-ups.
-Travelling without any particular destination in mind, and camping in fields and farmers’ barns along the way, it was this freewheeling, improvised approach that set a template for her future solo adventures.
-Taking the principle of ‘maps over apps’, her journeys are lo-fi, gadget free and centred around the ethos of saying ‘yes’ to every invitation.
+My love of exploration began aged 13, when along with three school friends, I bicycled around Cornwall for a week – with no grown-ups.
+Travelling without any particular destination in mind and camping in fields and farmers’ barns along the way, it was this freewheeling, improvised approach that set a template for my future solo adventures.
+I’ve since travelled in over sixty countries on every continent (except Antarctica), and written extensively about these adventures through my books and journalism.

-Her next expedition saw her ride the length of Africa, from London to Cape Town via the Sahara, Congo and Angola.
-This resulted in her second book, Red Tape & White Knuckles which was excerpted in the New York Times and is now regarded as a definitive account of this classic overland journey.
+My next expedition saw me ride the length of Africa, from London to Cape Town via the Sahara, Congo and Angola.
+This resulted in my second book, Red Tape & White Knuckles which was excerpted in the New York Times and remains a definitive account of this classic overland journey.

 My latest book, Revolutionary Ride, tells the story of my 3000-mile, solo motorcycle ride around Iran, which turned out to be the most enchanting and mind-altering journey of my life.
 The book was shortlisted for the 2018 Edward Stanford Travel Writing Award, and named a Book of the Year by National Geographic Traveller Magazine, describing it as ‘a joyful, moving and stereotype-busting tale’.